Quantum feature-map learning with reduced resource overhead: Introduction

 We utilize Q-FLAIR to learn quantum feature-maps for the prominent quantum neural network (QNN) and quantum support vector machine (QSVM) classifiers (defined in Sec.~\ref{sec:background} and connected to Q-FLAIR in Sec.~\ref{sec:method}).
-In Sec.~\ref{sec:experiments}, we evaluate Q-FLAIR using established benchmarks \cite{bowles_BetterClassicalSubtle_2024}, both in numerical simulations and on real noisy intermediate-scale quantum (NISQ) hardware.
+In Sec.~\ref{sec:experiments}, we evaluate Q-FLAIR using established benchmark datasets \cite{bowles_BetterClassicalSubtle_2024}, both in numerical simulations and on real noisy intermediate-scale quantum (NISQ) hardware.
+Hereby, we demonstrate its practical applicability on the full-resolution MNIST dataset, achieving over \SI{90}{\percent} accuracy in distinguishing handwritten digits 3 and 5 on NISQ devices for the first time.
 We also supplement experiments for extended analyses of Q-FLAIR.
-We further demonstrate its practical applicability on the full-resolution MNIST dataset, achieving over \SI{90}{\percent} accuracy in discriminating handwritten digits 3 and 5 on NISQ devices for the first time.
+Beyond verifying practical hardware scalability, we conclude with empirical evidence for potential quantum advantage.
+Using an established benchmark \cite{schreiber_ClassicalSurrogatesQuantum_2023}, we rule out that, for most datasets, Q-FLAIR models could be readily de-quantized.
+This algorithmic advantage contrasts both the data-restricted regime of the to us only known prior positive benchmark outcome \cite{stein_BenchmarkingQuantumSurrogate_2024} and the readily de-quantized fixed-ansatz models benchmarked originally \cite{schreiber_ClassicalSurrogatesQuantum_2023}.
 The broader relevance of Q-FLAIR and the results are discussed in Sec.~\ref {sec:discussion}.